-Upon any sale, transfer, assignment or disposition of Class B Ordinary Shares by a holder thereof or the transfer or assignment of the voting power attached to such Class B Ordinary Shares through voting proxy or otherwise to any person which is not a Co-Founder or a Co-Founder's affiliate, such Class B Ordinary Share will automatically and immediately convert into an equal number of Class A Ordinary Share.
+Upon any direct or indirect sale, transfer, assignment or disposition of Class B Ordinary Shares by a holder thereof or the direct or indirect transfer or assignment of the voting power attached to such Class B Ordinary Shares through voting proxy or otherwise to any person which is not a Co-Founder or a Co-Founder's affiliate, such Class B Ordinary Shares will automatically and immediately convert into an equal number of Class A Ordinary Shares.
+In addition, Class B Ordinary Shares will also be automatically and immediately converted into the same number of Class A Ordinary Shares upon any direct or indirect sale, transfer, assignment or disposition of a majority of the issued and outstanding voting securities of, or the direct or indirect transfer or assignment of the voting power attached to such voting securities through voting proxy or otherwise, or the direct or indirect sale, transfer, assignment or disposition of all or substantially all of the assets of, a holder of Class B Ordinary Shares that is an entity to any person that is not a Co-Founder or a Co-Founder's affiliate.